m10223045/Gear2App_Wearable/README.md

 Gear2App_Wearable

 This is sansumg gear2 side app and it use to collect user action data.
 We use tizen IDE to devolop.
-That based on Pedometer from tizen samlp web app.
+That based on Pedometer from tizen sample web app.